VrindaKPMG/CLP_Python/README.md

-So you know some Python
+So you know some Python...
 But why stop there?
 This program will give you some guidance on which coding language to focus on next.
 ** Please we aware that we are currently in our beta version so the answers are limited.
 More knowledge will be added soon **